Skip to main content

 Sponsored by: Arcadis

-This award recognises a single new build school project that has demonstrated excellence in design, construction, and impact.
-The winning project will showcase innovation, sustainability, and functionality, ensuring it meets the evolving needs of students, staff, and the wider school community.
+This award recognises a single new build state funded school project that has demonstrated excellence in design, construction, and impact.
+The winning project will showcase innovation, sustainability, and functionality, ensuring it meets the evolving needs of students, staff, and the wider school community within the context of publicly funded education.

 Eligibility

-Open to architects, contractors, consultants, and project teams working on new build school projects in the UK and Ireland.
-Submissions should focus on projects where construction was completed between 01/07/2023 and 31/01/2025.
+Open to architects, contractors, consultants and project teams working on new build state funded school projects in England.

 Judging Criteria